Power Ballin: 5 Tips To Grow Your Money And Your Relationship

-Over the past week or so, a few of my clients, students, friends, and colleagues have professed to have an interest in buying tickets for the Powerball jackpot that currently stands at approximately $1.4 billion.
+A few of my clients, students, friends, and colleagues have professed to have an interest in buying tickets for the Powerball jackpot that is usually in the hundreds of millions and once stood at approximately $1.4 billion.
 With smiles on their faces, many of them have openly shared that they want to use the money to buy a large home, car, take care of debt, start a business, retire, etc. They also discussed who could benefit from the money including their family, friends and even acquaintances.
 Some of them even ventured to talk about having secret “stashes” of money to keep from their partners and having the capacity to do “whatever, whenever.”
 If no one wins the Powerball soon, it may move to over $2 billion dollars.

 I usually don’t challenge the moment because I believe that it is nice when people have the opportunity to fantasize and think about alternative realities.
 But the truth is that many of us will never know the triumph and challenges of becoming a lottery jackpot winner.
 As the Powerball grows, it seemingly creates an opportunity for partners, parents and families to have a sensitive discussion about personal goals and values related to money.
 It invites us to talk about how much money is being saved/spent; short and long term goals and the financial resources needed; how money is distributed to bills, children, recreation/leisure; and the utility and probability of investing.

 The growth of the Powerball has given us an opportunity to talk candidly with our partners about expectations, assumptions, implicit/explicit rules around money.
 Many people do not talk about this in their relationship until something significant happens and the individuals discover that their partner has different ideologies about money.
 Because people have their individual values and assumptions about money, it can be a challenge for two people to get on the same page about what to do with money once it is earned or acquired.

 Here are a few tips that may enable you and you partner to have a healthier relationship about money management: